jonaslsaa/ulangs/README.md

 ## Development Status

-This project represents ongoing Master's thesis research in automated language server development.
-Many features are still missing, and the codebase is not yet stable.
+This project represents completed Master's thesis research in automated language server development.
+While the core research is finished, ongoing refinement and feature additions may occur.

-See the [TODO](TODO.md) file for a list of planned features and improvements.

 ## Features